Tyruiop/syncretism/README.md

 ## Data processing `/datops-compute`

 Very early stage, software to do post processing on the crawled data.
+For the moment:
-For the moment, can be used to calculate the yield & monthly yield of all non expired options.
+* can be used to calculate the yield & monthly yield of all non expired options.
+* can be used to create aligned time series from the crawled data.

+## Labs `/labs`

+Quick examples / experiments regarding what can be done with the data.

 # Licence